Sara la noire

 ( Saint Sarah )

-Saint Sarah, also known as Sara-la-Kâli ("Sara the Black"; Romani: Sara e Kali), is the patron saint of the Romani people.
+Saint Sarah, also known as Sara-la-Kâli ("Sara the Black"; Romani: Sara e Kali), is the patron saint of the Romani people in Folk Catholicism.
 The center of her veneration is Saintes-Maries-de-la-Mer, a place of pilgrimage for Roma in the Camargue, in Southern France.
 Legend identifies her as the servant of one of the Three Marys, with whom she is supposed to have arrived in the Camargue.
-Saint Sarah also shares her name with the Hindu goddess Kali who is a popular goddess in northern India from where the Romani people originate.
+Saint Sarah also shares her name with the Hindu goddess Kali who is a popular deity in northern India from where the Romani people originate.
 The name "Sara" itself is seen in the appellation of Durga as Kali in the famed text Durgasaptashati.
+Despite her popular veneration amongst Romani Catholics, she is not considered a Saint by the Roman Catholic Church.

 Photographies by: